tudstlennkozh/dontpanic/README.md

 ## Installation

-Simply download the extension (`.oxt`) and install it under LibreOffice.
+Simply download the extension (`.oxt`) from [releases](https://github.com/tudstlennkozh/dontpanic/releases/latest) and install it under LibreOffice.

 ## Usage

 How to call it :

-The function to call is ANSWER (if your locale is english).
+Inside a cell or a formula (only with Calc), the function to call is `ANSWER` (if your locale is english).
 Some other locales exist (german, french).

 ## Release History

+* 0.2.5 - 0.2.6
+  * tests on GitHub actions

 * 0.2.4
   * First public release